JX-Master/LunaSDK-Docs/docs/api/class_luna_1_1_array_1a0d2f4af381faa34ace382c87aeed32e3.md

 constexpr const_reference front() const
 ```

-Gets a constant reference to the first (#0) element in the array.
+Gets a constant reference to the first (index 0) element in the array.